step-/find-n-run/usr/share/doc/findnrun/LUBUNTU.md

 Download and install the `.deb` package attached to the **latest release** in the [release page](http://github.com/step-/find-n-run/releases/).

-Before you can run find-n-run you need to fullfil all pre-requisites below.
+Before you can run find-n-run your system must satisfy all pre-requisites.

 ## Pre-requisites